aakarsh/aakarsh.github.io/_posts/2017-03-09-emacs-evil-mode-cheatsheet.markdown

 editing allowing us to instruct the editor at the level of intentionality using composable editing abstractions.
 To get a more visual guide to possibilities of evil mode checkout some of [thoughtbot's evil mode/vim videos][youtube-evil] or [bailey ling's guide][baiy-ling-evil].
-Another extremely useful resource is the vim reference manual which seems to be written in a very deliberate manner [here][vim-reference].
+Another extremely useful resource is the vim reference manual which seems to be written in a very deliberate manner by Bram Moolenaar [available here][vim-reference].

 ### References